eashwar/eash.dev/about.md

 title: ABOUT
 ---
 ## hello!
-I'm a sophomore studying computer science with a minor in music at the University of Michigan.
+I'm a junior studying computer science with a minor in music at the University of Michigan.
 My interests include:

 * video game music
 * music technology